ivansglazunov/hasyx/OPTIONS.md

   - A: Yes, by default users can **read** all options (no filter), but can only **create/modify/delete** options where `item_id` matches their own user ID (`X-Hasura-User-Id`).
 - Q: What happens if I try to create duplicate options for a non-multiple key?
   - A: The trigger will reject the insert/update with an error message about duplicate options for that `(key, item_id)` combination.

+## Options vs Items Inheritance

+The Options system provides direct key-value storage for entities, while the Items system adds **hierarchical inheritance** capabilities:

+### Direct Options Usage
+- **Purpose**: Store options directly on specific entities
+- **Query**: `SELECT * FROM options WHERE item_id = 'entity-123'`
+- **Scope**: Only options attached to that specific entity
+- **Use Case**: Entity-specific configuration, user preferences, metadata

+### Items Inheritance Usage
+- **Purpose**: Store options with automatic parent-child inheritance
+- **Query**: `SELECT * FROM item_options WHERE item_id = 'entity-123'`
+- **Scope**: Options from entity + all its parents in hierarchy
+- **Use Case**: Cascading configuration, permission inheritance, organizational structure

+### When to Choose Each

+**Use Direct Options** when:
+- Options are specific to individual entities
+- No inheritance or hierarchy needed
+- Simple key-value storage requirements

+**Use Items Inheritance** when:
+- You have hierarchical data structures
+- Configuration should cascade from parents to children
+- Override behavior is needed (child can override parent)
+- Audit trail of option sources is important

+**📖 Learn More**: See [Items System & Option Inheritance](ITEMS.md) for detailed documentation on hierarchical option inheritance.